WEE-OWW-WEE-OWW .. Bellowing police siren ... A response unit in a black & white squad car on pursuit ...

-- Any knife with a blade that is longer than 2 inches and can be opened with a button or the flick of your wrist is illegal
+- Any knife with a blade that is 2 inches or longer and can be opened with a button or the flick of your wrist is illegal

-- It is illegal to carry any knife that has a blade that is longer than 2 inches on school grounds
+-It is illegal to carry any knife that has a blade that is 2 inches or longer on school grounds